6 Ways to Improve Diversity and Inclusion in Your Workplace

-The goal of this is to give employees freedom to choose what suits them best, and improve the work-life balance for those who observe different cultural or religious festivities.
+The goal of this is to give employees the freedom to choose what suits them best and improve the work-life balance for those who observe different cultural or religious festivities.

 4. Facilitate Open and Honest Discussions and Crack Down on Discrimination